Cortex: Achieving Low-Latency, Cost-Efficient Remote Data Access For LLM via Semantic-Aware Knowledge Caching: 's Design

 \para{Coarse-grained filter.} The retrieval process begins with a high-recall candidate selection stage, where the threshold $\tau_{\text{sim}}$ (e.g., 0.9 in our setup) directly controls the scope of the search.
 When the Agent LLM generates a new query, $q$, the system consults an ANN index.
 A candidate $c_i$ is selected if its similarity satisfies $\text{CosineSimilarity}(q, q_{\text{cached},i}) \ge \tau_{\text{sim}}$, where $q_{\text{cached},i}$ denotes the query of $c_i$.
 A lower, more permissive $\tau_{\text{sim}}$ increases recall, ensuring more potentially relevant items are passed to the next stage, but at the cost of increasing the validation workload.
 A higher, stricter $\tau_{\text{sim}}$ reduces this workload but risks prematurely discarding a correct match, thus lowering the potential hit rate.

 \para{Fine-grained validation.} Selected candidates proceed to a high-precision semantic validation stage, where the LSM's threshold, $\tau_{\text{lsm}}$, is the primary lever for controlling accuracy (e.g., 0.9 in our experiment).
-The LSM evaluates if the cached result $r_{\text{cached},i}$ is a sufficient answer for the new query $q$, producing a confidence score $S_{\text{lsm}}$.
+The LSM evaluates whether the cached result $r_{\text{cached},i}$ is a sufficient answer for the new query $q$, producing a confidence score $S_{\text{lsm}}$.
+This guards against false positives from surface-level similarity, e.g., ``Apple nutrition facts'' vs.\ ``Apple stock price'' share keywords but require different answers.
+The LSM rejects such matches by reasoning about semantic equivalence.
 A cache hit is confirmed only if $S_{\text{lsm}} \ge \tau_{\text{lsm}}$.
 A higher $\tau_{\text{lsm}}$ enforces a stricter standard for equivalence, which increases the cache's precision (fewer false positives) but can decrease the hit rate by rejecting marginally correct answers.
 A lower $\tau_{\text{lsm}}$ boosts the hit rate but at the direct risk of serving more incorrect results, thereby lowering precision.